koriandrei/markdown-cv/index.md

 **Vizor Games** - **Lead Gameplay Developer**, Minsk, Belarus<br>2017 - 2020

-* Developing base features and systems, including gameplay networking
+* Developing base features and systems, including gameplay systems and networking
 * Managing a growing team of programmers
-* Implementing responsive network synchronized movement and animations
+* Implementing responsive synchronized movement and animations
 * Communicating with technical and non-technical teams
 * Integrating with internal backend